FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Types-and-Operators.md

 :::tip
-A documented documentation of each and every function in FHE.sol (including inputs and outputs) can be found in [FHE.sol](../Solidity%20API/FHE.md)
+Documentation of all FHE.sol functions (including inputs and outputs) can be found in [FHE.sol](../Solidity%20API/FHE.md).
 :::

-All operations supported by FHE.sol are listed in the table below.
+A comprehensive list of operations supported by FHE.sol are listed in the table below.
 For performance reasons, not all operations are supported for all types.

-Please refer to the table below for a comprehensive list of supported operations.
-This list will evolve as the network matures.
+This list will evolve as the Fhenix network matures.

 Note that all functions are supported in both direct function calls and library bindings.
-However, operator overloading is only supported for the operations listed in the table (solidity please support operator overloading for boolean return types!).
+However, operator overloading is only supported for the operations listed in the table (We are requesting that Solidity support operator overloading for Boolean return types!).

 | Name                  | FHE.sol function  | Operator  |  euint8  | euint16  | euint32  |  euint64  |  euint128   |   euint256    |  ebool   |  eaddress   |